Shivam-Bhardwaj/codes_everyday/README.md

 # HOW TO
 - Fork the repo so that the repo's name becomes _user_ codes_everyday (Get it?)
-- Please post the link to the problem and it's solution as a separate github folder
+- Please add the link to the problem and it's solution in a separate github folder
 - Be consistent
 - DO NOT QUIT, you can do it!!!

- # Solution Links
+ # Solutions
- 1. put your solution's problem and the link here.
+ 1. Put your solution's problem and the link here.